PurdueCAM2Project/HELPSweb/source/expectations.rst

 Related work section helps give context and creditability to the work you have done.
 It shows that your team has reviewed the state of the art work in your topic area and improved on it.
 In many cases you will introduce metrics that can be used to judge how your work improves on the previous state of the art.

 Related articles can be searched for using `Google Scholar <https://scholar.google.com>`_ or on `Purdue Libraries <https://www.lib.purdue.edu/>`_.
 Many times articles can be found in the `IEEE Xplore Digital Library <https://ieeexplore-ieee-org.ezproxy.lib.purdue.edu/Xplore/home.jsp>`_ and the `ACM Digital Library <https://dl-acm-org.ezproxy.lib.purdue.edu/dl.cfm>`_.
 If your team is planning to submit to a specific journal or conference you should focus on citing related work from that.
 Do not imagine that your work is so special and there is no related work.
 It is not possible that you are the very first person in human history solving this problem.
-Some people must have investigate similar, possibly exactly the same, problems.
+Some people must have investigated similar, possibly exactly the same, problems.
 If you do not find anything similar, you have not worked hard enough finding related work.

-The final number of references should be approximately 2 to 2.5 x the number of pages.
+The final number of references should be approximately 2 to 2.5x the number of pages.

 Related work section examples can be found in previous HELPS papers found `here <https://purduehelps.org/product.html#publications>`_.

 Introduction and Problem Description Draft
 +++++++++++++++++++++++++++++++++++++++++++

-Each research paper has a Introduction section.
+Each research paper has an Introduction section.
 This section provides an introduction to the problem and the area around the research work you have completed.
 This section should be generally accessible to non-technical readers and show a need for the work you have done in the broader research community.
 This section is usually about one page and contains the following paragraphs:

  #.
 "Big picture", what is the problem?
 Who cares?
  #.
 Description of the problem and related work, with citations.
 The paragraph ends with description of the deficiencies of existing solutions.
 This section can optionally be included in more detail as a Problem Description section.